brutella/comment-generator/readme.markdown

 # Docu Generator
 A ruby class to extract documentation from Objective-C code.
-Currently supported is headerdoc documentation from method definitions.
+Currently supported is [appledoc](https://github.com/tomaz/appledoc) documentation for Objective-C class and method definitions.

-## Example
+## Examples

+### Method definition
 The call

-    HeaderDoc.method_definition '- (NSString*)fromString:(NSString*)aString;'
+    AppleDoc.method_definition '- (NSString*)fromString:(NSString*)aString;'

-will result in the following headerdoc
+will result in the following appledoc

     /*!
      @abstract <#(brief description)#>